cashier-go/cashier/README.md

 - `oauth_client_secret` : string.
 Oauth secret.
 - `oauth_callback_url` : string.
 URL that the Oauth provider will redirect to after user authorisation.
 The path is hardcoded to `"/auth/callback"` in the source.
 - `provider_opts` : object.
 Additional options for the provider.
 - `users_whitelist` : array of strings.
 Optional list of whitelisted usernames.
 If missing, all users of your current domain/organization are allowed to authenticate against cashierd.
+For Google auth a user is an email address.
+For GitHub auth a user is a GitHub username.

 #### Provider-specific options